UPPMAX/NAISS_Slurm/docs/concepts.md

     - System schedules job 5 to be run on nodes 1 once job 1 has finished
 - Sixth job, asking for 2 nodes, 8 cores each for 4 hours
     - The job has **higher priority** than jobs 4 & 5
-    - If possilbe it should start before jobs 4 & 5
+    - If possible it should start before jobs 4 & 5
     - System **re-schedules jobs 4 & 5** for a later time
     - System schedules job 6 to be run on nodes 1 & 3 once job 1 has finished
-    - Job 5 gets rescheduled to run on node 2
+    - Job 5 gets re-scheduled to run on node 2
-    - Job 4 gets rescheduled to run on nodes 1, 3 & 4
+    - Job 4 gets re-scheduled to run on nodes 1, 3 & 4
     - The expected start time of jobs 4 & 5 is **pushed back** in time due to the submission of job six
 - Seventh job, asking 1 core for 6 hours
     - While there are currently enough idle cores, the job can not be started since there are less then 6 hours until the start of job 6